Johnnycyan/Twitch-APIs/README.md

 Feel free to host them yourself!

-[AI TTS Server](https://github.com/Johnnycyan/AI-TTS-Server) - A server that can accept requests for tts, send them to elevenlabs to get the audio, and send that audio to a connected client.
+[AI Twitch TTS](https://github.com/Johnnycyan/AI-Twitch-TTS) - A server that can accept requests for tts, send them to elevenlabs to get the audio, and send that audio to a connected client.
 Also has a connection for Pally

 [Go Deepdip API](https://github.com/Johnnycyan/go-deepdip-api) - Callable API for TM Deep Dip Leaderboards and PB